About the Research

 *All data points presented on this page reflect net figures unless indicated with an asterisk (*).

-Security in Financial Services
+Security in Financial Services down arrow

 The majority of consumers are ready to switch banks over inadequate fraud protection.
 They believe banking services providers are ultimately responsible for protecting customers — and compensating fraud victims.